elainebroche-dev/pf5-iomha-prints/README.md

 ## Planning

 A GitHub Project with linked Issues was used as the Agile tool for this project.
 User Stories with acceptance criteria were defined using GitHub Issues and development of code for these stories was managed using a Kanban board.
-All of the User Stories were linked 'parent' Epic issues to show how they all supported the over-arching goal of the project.
+All of the User Stories were linked to 'parent' Epic issues to show how they all supported the over-arching goals of the project.
 The acceptance criteria were tested as each story moved to 'Done' and were also included in the final pre-submission manual testing documented in the Testing section of this README.

-The Epic, User Stories and Kanban board can be accessed here : [Iomha Print Agile Tool](????)
+The Epic, User Stories and Kanban board can be accessed here : [Iomha Print Agile Tool](https://github.com/elainebroche-dev/pf5-iomha-prints/projects/1)

 ## Technologies Used

-### Languages Used - to be written
+### Languages Used

 -   [HTML5](https://en.wikipedia.org/wiki/HTML5)
 -   [CSS3](https://en.wikipedia.org/wiki/Cascading_Style_Sheets)
 -   [Jquery](https://jquery.com/) ??????????????????????
 -   [Python](https://www.python.org/)

-### Frameworks, Libraries & Programs Used  - to be written
+### Frameworks, Libraries & Programs Used

--   [Google Fonts:](https://fonts.google.com/) used for the Lato and Old Standard TT fonts
+-   [Google Fonts:](https://fonts.google.com/) used for the Lato and Old Standard TT fonts.
 -   [Font Awesome:](https://fontawesome.com/) was used to add icons for aesthetic and UX purposes.
 -   [Git:](https://git-scm.com/) was used for version control by utilising the Gitpod terminal to commit to Git and Push to GitHub.
 -   [GitHub:](https://github.com/) is used as the respository for the project code after being pushed from Git.
 In addition, for this project GitHub was used for the agile development aspect through the use of User Stories (GitHub Issues) and tracking them on a Kanban board.
--   [Django](https://www.djangoproject.com/) was used as the framework to support rapid and secure development of the application
+-   [Django](https://www.djangoproject.com/) was used as the framework to support rapid and secure development of the application.
+-   [Bootstrap](https://getbootstrap.com/) was used to build responsive web pages
--   [Django allauth](https://django-allauth.readthedocs.io/en/latest/index.html) used for account registration and authentication (version 0.41.0 installed because of project dependencies)
+-   [Django allauth](https://django-allauth.readthedocs.io/en/latest/index.html) used for account registration and authentication (version 0.41.0 installed because of project dependencies).
 -   [Pillow](https://pillow.readthedocs.io/en/stable/index.html) - Python Imaging Library used for image handling
--   [jquery library](https://code.jquery.com/jquery-3.4.1.min.js) - for various pieces of functionality including adding and removing items from the shopping cart and handling the increment and decrement of the quantity control
+-   [jquery library](https://code.jquery.com/jquery-3.4.1.min.js) - for various pieces of functionality including adding and removing items from the shopping cart and handling the increment and decrement of the quantity control.
--   [Django crispy forms](https://django-crispy-forms.readthedocs.io/en/latest/) used to simplify form rendering
+-   [Django crispy forms](https://django-crispy-forms.readthedocs.io/en/latest/) used to simplify form rendering.
--   [Stripe](https://js.stripe.com/v3/) used for secure payments (referenced in base.html)
+-   [Stripe](https://js.stripe.com/v3/) used for secure payments (referenced in base.html).
--   [Stripe install library](https://pypi.org/project/stripe/) used for secure payments
+-   [Stripe install library](https://pypi.org/project/stripe/) used for secure payments.
--   [Django Countries](https://pypi.org/project/django-countries/) used on checkout page to pass valid country code to Stripe
+-   [Django Countries](https://pypi.org/project/django-countries/) used on checkout page to pass valid country code to Stripe.
--   [Summernote](https://pypi.org/project/django-summernote/) used to provide WYSIWYG editing on the Artist Bio editing screen
+-   [Summernote](https://pypi.org/project/django-summernote/) used to provide WYSIWYG editing on the Artist Bio editing screen.
--   [Gunicorn](https://gunicorn.org/) was used as the Web Server to run Django on Heroku
+-   [Gunicorn](https://gunicorn.org/) was used as the Web Server to run Django on Heroku.
--   [dj_database_url](https://pypi.org/project/dj-database-url/) library used to allow database urls to connect to the postgres db
+-   [dj_database_url](https://pypi.org/project/dj-database-url/) library used to allow database urls to connect to the postgres db.
--   [psycopg2](https://pypi.org/project/psycopg2/) database adapter used to support the connection to the postgres db
+-   [psycopg2](https://pypi.org/project/psycopg2/) database adapter used to support the connection to the postgres db.
--   [Amazon S3](https://aws.amazon.com/s3/) used to store static files and images
+-   [Amazon S3](https://aws.amazon.com/s3/) used to store static files and images.
--   [Boto3](https://pypi.org/project/boto3/) the Amazon Web Services (AWS) Software Development Kit (SDK) for Python
+-   [Boto3](https://pypi.org/project/boto3/) the Amazon Web Services (AWS) Software Development Kit (SDK) for Python.
--   [django_storages](https://django-storages.readthedocs.io/en/latest/) used to connect django to S3
+-   [django_storages](https://django-storages.readthedocs.io/en/latest/) used to connect django to S3.

-to be written - list left here for reference
+-   [Heroku](https://www.heroku.com) - used to host the deployed application.
+-   [Heroku Postgres](https://www.heroku.com/postgres) - SQL database service provided by Heroku used to store models and data.
 -   [dbdiagram.io](https://dbdiagram.io/home) was used to create the Entity Relationship diagrams for the application data model
 -   [Balsamiq:](https://balsamiq.com/) was used to create the wireframes during the design process.
--   [Django](https://www.djangoproject.com/) was used as the framework to support rapid and secure development of the application
--   [Bootstrap](https://getbootstrap.com/) was used to build responsive web pages
--   [Gunicorn](https://gunicorn.org/) was used as the Web Server to run Django on Heroku
--   [dj_database_url](https://pypi.org/project/dj-database-url/) library used to allow database urls to connect to the postgres db
--   [psycopg2](https://pypi.org/project/psycopg2/) database adapter used to support the connection to the postgres db
--   [Cloudinary](https://cloudinary.com/) used to store the images used by the application

--   [jquery library](https://ajax.googleapis.com/ajax/libs/jquery/1.12.4/jquery.min.js) used to fade out alert messages
--   [Django testing tools](https://docs.djangoproject.com/en/3.2/topics/testing/tools/) used for python mvt testing
--   [Jest](https://jestjs.io/) - used to test jquery in script.js
--   [coverage](https://coverage.readthedocs.io/en/coverage-5.5/) used to check how much of the python code has been covered by automated tests

 ## Testing